jcrodriguez-dis/vpl-jail-system/docs/source/troubleshooting.rst

 Reviewing logs
 ^^^^^^^^^^^^^^

+You can see the log of the last installation at "/var/log/vpl_installation.log" and the service start/stop log at "/var/log/vpl-jail-service.log".

 You can obtain a detailed log of the execution process by changing the log level at the configuration file.
 Commonly The logs will be written to "/var/log/syslog".